 Real Estate Mortgage Loans.
 Real estate mortgage loans are typically segmented into three classes: Commercial real estate, Residential real estate and Construction and Land.
 Commercial real estate loans are secured by the subject property and are approved based on standards that include, among other factors, loan to value limits, cash flow coverage and general creditworthiness of the obligors.
 Residential real estate loans are underwritten based on repayment capacity and source, value of the underlying property, credit history and stability.
-Construction loans to borrowers are to finance the construction of owner occupied and lease properties.
-These loans are categorized as construction loans during the construction period, later converting to commercial or residential real estate loans after the construction is complete and amortization of the loan begins.
+Construction loans to borrowers are to finance the construction of owner occupied These loans are categorized as construction loans during the and lease properties. construction period, later converting to commercial or residential real estate loans after the construction is complete and amortization of the loan begins.
 Construction loans are approved based on an analysis of the borrower and guarantor, the viability of the project and on an acceptable percentage of the appraised value of the property securing the loan.
-Construction loan funds are disbursed periodically based on the percentage of construction completed.
-The Company carefully monitors these loans with on-site inspections and requires the receipt of lien waivers on funds advanced.
+Construction loan funds are disbursed periodically based on the percentage of construction The Company carefully monitors these loans with on-site inspections and requires the receipt of lien waivers on funds advanced.
 Construction loans are typically secured by the properties under development or construction, and personal guarantees are typically obtained.
-Further, to assure that reliance is not placed solely on the value of the underlying property, the Company considers the market conditions and feasibility of proposed projects, the financial condition and reputation of the borrower and guarantors, the amount of the borrower's equity in the project, independent appraisals, costs estimates and pre-construction sale information.
+Further, to assure that reliance is not placed solely on the value of the underlying property, the financial condition and reputation of the borrower and guarantors, the amount of the borrower's equity in the project, independent appraisals, cost estimates and pre-construction sale information.
 The Company also makes loans on occasion for the purchase of land for future development by the borrower.
 Land loans are extended for the future development for either commercial or residential use by the borrower.
 The Company carefully analyzes the intended use of the property and the viability thereof.